 6. Enjoy your refreshed self

-Results are typically visible within one to two weeks after the surgery, after swelling and/or bruising goes down.
-Soon afterwards, you will experience the thrill of renewed eyes that eyelid surgery can bring to your face.
+Results are gradually revealed and sometimes visible within one to two weeks after the surgery.
+Once the swelling and/or bruising goes down, you will experience the transformation that eye rejuvenation surgery can bring to your face.
 It’s exciting to compare your photos before and after the procedure!

 7. Make sure to take care of your eye area

-The results of blepharoplasty last 7-10 years (on average).
-However, you should remember that no surgery can stop the natural aging process, so proper skincare routine and healthy lifestyle can help you enjoy the results longer.
+The results of blepharoplasty are long-lasting but no surgery can stop the natural process of aging so using a proper skincare routine and living a healthy lifestyle can help you enjoy the results longer.
 According to the statistics available today, most patients never repeat eyelid cosmetic surgery.